Experience the Dandenongs

 You can even see these art pieces at a small scale if you book an afternoon tea experience at the cafe.
 With coffee to fuel your journey and a tasty dessert to finish it off, it’s sure to be an unforgettable experience.

-READ The Best Hikes in the Dandenongs
+READ Supporting Local and Sustainable Businesses in the Dandenongs

 3. Sky High Mount Dandenong